IbraheemTaha/Study_Resources/Books/AI/Names_Links.md

 ## 4
 This book was written in order to generate interest from people outside the field **_The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World_** by **Pedro Domingos**.

+## 5
+A best selling book to master AI with Python **_Artificial Intelligence with Python: Your Complete Guide to Building Intelligent Apps Using Python 3.x_** by **Prateek Joshi, and Alberto Artasanchez**.